hikashi/multi-robot-rrt-exploration-noetic/README.md

 This is tested on buntu 20.04.03LTS with ROS Noetic.

 **Portion of the code with Python 2 has been updated to Python 3.**
-**Note that the outcome might differ than the original calculation.**
+**Note that the outcome might differ than the original calculation but should be approximately identical.**

 credit to hasauino for creating the RRT exploration packages.